1. Digitalization Becomes an Unavoidable Standard

 - Average intervention time: reduced thanks to better planning.

-- Customer satisfaction rate: now a central concern, it reaches an average of 85% in digitalized companies.
+- Customer satisfaction rate: now a central focus, it reaches an average of 85% in digitalized companies.

 - Number of interventions per day per technician: increased by 110% thanks to route optimization.